Home / Blog / Seven Tips to Spring Clean Your Teeth Cleaning Routine

 During the checkup, your dentist will inspect your mouth for signs of cavities, tooth decay, gingivitis, and other dental problems.
 They may also perform X-rays to help detect tooth decay and other problematic symptoms that aren’t visible on the surface.

 Most routine dental exams conclude with a thorough cleaning where your dental hygienist removes plaque buildup and polishes away stains that’ll leave your pearly whites glistening.
 Your dentist or hygienist may also provide at-home cleaning tips and answer any questions you may have about your oral health.
-Regular preventative checkups, cleanings, and good oral health practices at home make you much less likely to need costly treatments intended to restore or replace decaying, weak teeth.
+Regular preventive checkups, cleanings, and good oral health practices at home make you much less likely to need costly treatments intended to restore or replace decaying, weak teeth.

 Clean Up Your At-home Oral Care Routine With These 7 Teeth Cleaning Tips